sovity/edc-ce/README.md

 ## Getting Started

-The fastest way to get started is our [Getting Started Guide](./docs/getting-started/README.md) which takes you through the steops of configuring and starting our [docker-compose.yaml](docker-compose.yaml).
+The fastest way to get started is our [Getting Started Guide](./docs/getting-started/README.md) which takes you through the steps of configuring and starting via [docker-compose.yaml](docker-compose.yaml).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>